 Recently published in the British Journal: The Holocaust in History and Memory, in which CHHE’s Director of Educational Outreach, Alexis Storch, was a contributor.
 “Teaching About T4″ integrates reflections from seven scholars and educators from Germany, Israel, the UK and the US, discussing how classroom educators can incorporate the Nazis’ persecution of people with disabilities into the larger history of the Holocaust.

-To partner on a screening or show it in your classroom, please contact Alexis Storch by email at firstname.lastname@example.org or by calling 513-487-3055.
+To schedule a screening or show it in your classroom, please complete the registration form.
+For additional questions, contact Trinity Ruggles by email at firstname.lastname@example.org or by calling 513-487-3055.